 One aspect of the nature of God is that he is triune.
 The Trinity is a uniquely Christian doctrine, teaching that there is only one God, but in three persons.
-The trinity is not explicitly taught in the Bible, but is implicitly proclaimed throughout the New Testament.
-This post will take a look at the scriptural evidence to support the concept of the trinity, how we came to our current understanding of the trinity, and some common analogies used to describe the trinity.
+The Trinity is not explicitly taught in the Bible but is implicitly proclaimed throughout the New Testament.
+This post will take a look at the scriptural evidence to support the concept of the Trinity, how we came to our current understanding of the Trinity, and some common analogies used to describe the Trinity.

-In John 10:30 Jesus says that he and the Father are one.
-They are distinct, and yet is some fashion one.
-Philippians 2:5-9, in speaking of Jesus Paul says, “who being in very nature God….“, affirming that Jesus is God.
-John 1:1-3;14, Colossians 1:15-20 and Hebrews 1:1-4 all speak of Jesus as being God.
+In John 10:30, Jesus said that he and the Father are one.
+They are distinct, and yet in some fashion one.
+Philippians 2:5-9, in speaking of Jesus, Paul says, “who being in very nature God….“, affirming that Jesus is God.
+John 1:1-3;14, Colossians 1:15-20, and Hebrews 1:1-4 all speak of Jesus as being God.

 Three in oneness

-In the baptismal formula in Matthew 18:19-20, we are told to baptize believers in the name of the Father and of the Son and of the Holy Spirit.
+In the baptismal formula in Matthew 28:19-20, we are told to baptize believers in the name of the Father and of the Son and of the Holy Spirit.
 Note the singular ‘name’ here rather than names.
 We are to baptize in the name of the one God in three persons.

-In 2 Corinthians 13:14 Paul says, “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all.”
-All three parts of the trinity are included here without any indication of rank and in a different order than in the Matthew quotation.
+In 2 Corinthians 13:14, Paul says, “May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all.”
+All three parts of the Trinity are included here without any indication of rank and in a different order than in the Matthew quotation.
 If they are all equal, then the order does not matter.

-The orthodox position of the trinity is that God is one being, of one substance, with three distinct persons, the Father, the Son and the Holy Spirit.
+The orthodox position of the Trinity is that God is one being, of one substance, with three distinct persons, the Father, the Son, and the Holy Spirit.
 The three persons are distinct, and yet of one substance.
 They are all three eternal and uncreated.
-Ontologically they are equal, even though functionally for the purpose of our redemption, the Son and The Holy Spirit are submissive to the Father.
+Ontologically they are equal, even though functionally, for the purpose of our redemption, the Son and The Holy Spirit are submissive to the Father.

-Modalism teaches that there is only one God who appears to us as either Father, Son or Holy Spirit.
+Modalism teaches that there is only one God who appears to us as either Father, Son, or Holy Spirit.
 While they are all the one God, God is only one of them at any one time.
 For instance: the Father is active in creation; the Son in redemption; and the Spirit in our sanctification.

 Arianism teaches that Christ is the first and greatest of God’s creations, that he has a beginning and is not eternal.
 The Nicene Creed was developed primarily in response to Arianism.
 Jehovah’s Witnesses today proclaim a version of Arianism.

-The analogy of the egg postulates that the trinity is like an egg, which has three parts; the shell, the yoke and the white.
-This is actually a form of tritheism, since the three parts of the egg are of different substances, unlike the triune God whose persons are of one substance.
+The analogy of the egg postulates that the Trinity is like an egg, which has three parts; the shell, the yoke, and the white.
+This is actually a form of tritheism since the three parts of the egg are of different substances, unlike the triune God, whose persons are of one substance.

-The analogy of water is another attempt to describe the trinity.
-Water can be a solid, a liquid or a gas; one substance in three different forms.
+The analogy of water is another attempt to describe the Trinity.
+Water can be a solid, a liquid, or a gas; one substance in three different forms.
 Yet this is actually a form of modalism; the water can only be in one of these states at a time.

-I am a father, a husband and a son; three distinct roles yet one person.
+I am a father, a husband, and a son; three distinct roles yet one person.
 The problem with this is that I function in a single role at a time; to no one am I more than one of these roles.
 That makes this a form of modalism.

-Ultimately I know of no good analogies that adequately describe the trinity.
+Ultimately I know of no good analogies that adequately describe the Trinity.
 It is not really understandable to us finite creatures and is simply a matter of faith.
 The Bible, while not explicitly teaching the doctrine, does affirm this doctrine, and so we accept it by faith.
 God is one in three persons.